CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 ---
-title: 'Opsec & You: Protection Against Feds, Hackers, and Everyone Else'
+title: Opsec & You: Protection Against Feds, Hackers, and Everyone Else
 created_at: 1700020246000
 image: /images/assets/bsod_joke.png
 description: In this guide I explain how to secure your personal digital devices against high-level adversaries, such as governments.
 author: Jesse W
 author_image: /images/avatars/jessew.png
-author_handle: '@jesse:cpluspatch.dev'
+author_handle: @CPlusPatch
 ---

 > **Note:** This guide is a work in progress.
 It is not yet complete.